-Program Code Budget Category Program Title FY2022 Budget (a/o May 31, 2022; see Note 2) FY2023 - Draft Budget Strat Plan Pillar HRS Reference DMAP Impl Initiative Description Past Performance & Data Expected Future Benefits Notes (includes examples of projects) Staff Lead 012 Branding Rebranding of the Hawaiian Islands \$1,000,000 \$0 4 HRS 201B- 7(a)(1) Yes A full rebranding/refresh of the Hawaiian Islands and HTA so that it aligns with our vision and Strategic Plan and each Island's DMAP.
-Contractor is to come up with our brand identity and strategy based on research of current market conditions, resident sentiment and is inclusive of discovery and research, competitive analysis, brand positioning and key messages, logo and visual identity system update, brand standard guidelines, communications/brand audit, and rollout plan. ends in June 2023.
-Stronger brand and positioning for Hawai'i that is better aligned to current market conditions and resident sentiment, and is consistent across our efforts, internally and external of HTA. ʻlwalani Kūaliʻi Kahoʻohano hano 013 Branding Creative Agency \$250,000 \$0 4 201B- 3(a)(10) Yes An updated creative suite of multi-media assets and resources including presentation and stationary templates, as well as one-off requests for builds like infographics, short videos, etc. To help better communicate HTA's position on important issues and help us to address resident sentiment concerns and visitory industry partnerships.
-This is scheduled to go out for REP in EY22 Satisfactory delivery of high-quality creatives that are aligned with HTA's 4 pillars (Strategic Plan) and Hawai'i's brand. ʻlwalani Kūaliʻi Kahoʻohano hano 014 Branding Pono Travel Education \$400,000 \$0 4 HRS 201B- 6(a)(5) HRS 201B- 7(a)(1) HRS201B- 7(b)(2) Yes Consistent messaging throughout our airports statewide via digital and static banners that educate our traveling public (malihini and kama'āina) how to visit Hawai'i respectfully, responsibly and safely.
-OGG: 5 banners; 14 digital Permanent spots throughout the airports increased frequency per message, especially during peak travel periods Sole Source 4 options 6/27/2022 - 6/30/2023 ʻlwalani Kūaliʻi Kahoʻohano hano
+Program Coo de Bud udget Category Program Title FY2022 Budget (a/o May 31, 2022; see Note 2) FY2023 - Draft Budget Strat Plan Pillar HRS Reference DMAP Impl Initiative Description Past Performance & Data Expected Future Benefits Notes (includes examples of projects) Staff Lead 012 Bran nding Rebranding of the Hawaiian Islands \$1,000,000 \$0 4 HRS 201B- 7(a)(1) Yes A full rebranding/refresh of the Hawaiian Islands and HTA so that it aligns with our vision and Strategic Plan and each Island's DMAP.
+Contractor is to come up with our brand identity and strategy based on research of current market conditions, resident sentiment and is inclusive of discovery and research, competitive analysis, brand positioning and key messages, logo and visual identity system update, brand standard guidelines, communications/brand audit, and rollout plan.
+FY22: Performance & Data will be available after contract ends in June 2023.
+Last refresh was done in 2017.
+Stronger brand and positioning for Hawai'i that is better aligned to current market conditions and resident sentiment, and is consistent across our efforts, internally and external of HTA.
+Last refresh was done in 2017. ʻlwalani Kūaliʻi Kahoʻohano hano 013 Bran nding Creative Agency \$250,000 \$0 4 201B- 3(a)(10) Yes An updated creative suite of multi-media assets and resources including presentation and stationary templates, as well as one-off requests for builds like infographics, short videos, etc. To help better communicate HTA's position on important issues and help us to address resident sentiment concerns and visitory industry partnerships.
+This is scheduled to go out for RFP in FY22 Satisfactory delivery of high-quality creatives that are aligned with HTA's 4 pillars (Strategic Plan) and Hawaiʻi's brand.
+N/A ʻlwalani Kūaliʻi Kahoʻohano hano 014 Bran nding Pono Travel Education \$400,000 \$0 4 HRS 201B- 6(a)(5) HRS 201B- 7(a)(1) HRS201B- 7(b)(2) Yes Consistent messaging throughout our airports statewide via digital and static banners that educate our traveling public (malihini and kama'āina) how to visit Hawai'i respectfully, responsibly and safely.
+FY22: Pono Travel Education is currently up and running at all major airports in Hawai'i via Pacific Radio Group, Inc. For neighbor islands and InTerSpace Services, Inc. (dba Clear Channel Airports).
+NI: 4/18/2022 - 08/2023 HNL: 4/18/2022 - 10/18/2022 # of banners at NI Airports # of digital screens at NI Airports Visibility: 14 million annual passangers OGG: 5 banners; 14 digital LIH: 9 banners; 8 digital ITO: 3 banners; 4 digital # of banners at HNL: 7 # of digital screens at HNL: 24 Visibility: 21,735,558 annual passangers The digital messaging is on rotation with other messaging and we've increased frequency for them during summer period, while also adding more static banners throughout the neighbor island airports.
+Permanent spots throughout the airports increased frequency per message, especially during peak travel periods Sole Source 4 options 6/27/2022 - 6/30/2023 ʻlwalani Kūaliʻi Kahoʻohano hano